UPDATE RE: OPEN ACCESS DURING THE COVID-19 CRISIS:

 Your assessment session will begin with a brief screening to ensure that we are the best fit for your recovery needs, followed by a meeting with one of our Client Services Specialists who will orient you to our services.
 You will then meet with a therapist or case manager who will complete your assessment.
 When your assessment is completed, your next appointment with your care provider will be scheduled.

-Open Access is available during the following days and times (Please note times have changed as of July 2, 2018):
+Open Access is available during the following days and times:

 Monday: 12:30 – 3:30 pm